-All you have to do then, is take this industry news and discuss how it applies to your audience, as well as how they can use this news to impact their business.
+All you have to do then, is take this industry news and discuss how it applies to your potential customer base and target audience, as well as how they can use this news to impact their business.

 Thought leadership content also relates to original content, in terms of your business, specifically.

 Therefore, consider doing some write ups on any insights that your business has discovered.
 Perhaps share some stats that you have collated, as a result of doing business for the past year.